Game-Improvement Irons

 Related terms

-- Players IronsPlayers irons use a compact head, thin top line, and modest perimeter weighting to prioritize shot-shaping control and feedback over maximum forgiveness — best suited to golfers whose contact is already consistently near the center of the face.
+- Players IronsPlayers irons use a compact head, thin top line, and modest perimeter weighting to prioritize shot-shaping control and feedback over maximum forgiveness.
+This means best suited to golfers whose contact is already reliably near the center of the face.

-- Moment of Inertia (MOI)Moment of inertia (MOI) measures a clubhead's resistance to twisting on off-center hits — a higher MOI keeps the face more stable at impact, which is why perimeter-weighted, forgiving clubs consistently retain more ball speed on mishits.
+- Moment of Inertia (MOI)Moment of inertia (MOI) measures a clubhead's resistance to twisting on off-center hits.
+This means a higher MOI keeps the face more stable at impact.
+This is why perimeter-weighted, forgiving clubs reliably retain more ball speed on mishits.

 - Offset IronsOffset irons have the leading edge set back behind the hosel — giving the hands more time to square the face at impact.
 They are a fitting tool for chronic slicers and high-handicappers.